mukulsn/Projects/CI/Readme.md

 CI - Competitive Intelligence Project

-AIM : This project is used by Big commerce and E commerce companies to understand marketplace curation and their pricing strategies.
+AIM : This project is used by Retail and E commerce companies to understand marketplace curation and their pricing strategies.

 What Can be Achieved?
 Through Competitive Intelligence we can understand multiple aspects of competitors.